-When it comes to resources for the travelling public to inform them what’s happening on our BC highways, DriveBC is pretty great.
+When it comes to resources for the travelling public to inform them what’s happening on our BC highways, DriveBC is the authority.
 Whether it’s info on construction (current or planned), rock slides, avalanche, maintenance, special events, vehicle collisions, inland ferry delays, or updates on when our roads will open or services will resume …basically anything that could impact your travel plans is shared on the website.

 But how does the information go from “in the field” to on the website?